quentinsf/qhue/README.md

     pip install qhue

-You may want to check [GitHub](https://github.com/quentinsf/qhue) for the very latest version of the module, and of this documentation.
+You may want to check [GitHub](https://github.com/quentinsf/qhue) for the  latest version of the module, and of this documentation.
+The very latest code is likely to be on [the 'develop' branch](https://github.com/quentinsf/qhue/tree/develop).

 ## Examples